not-matthias/not-matthias.github.io/content/talks/zero-to-production-with-rust.md

 +++
-title = "From Zero to Production with Rust" description = "Talk about a full-stack projects held at a local tech meetup." date = "2023-01-26"
+title = "From Zero to Production with Rust" description = "Talk about a full-stack projects held at Technologieplauscherl." date = "2023-01-26"

 [extra]